prattay-chowdhury/Graph/README.md

-# Topological ordergin of Graph
+# Topological ordering of Graph

 What does the program do?
 1. The program will build two given graphs.